 Originally it was 'Call of the Freaks', recorded in 1929 by both the Luis Russell Orchestra and the King Oliver Orchestra.
 I am uncertain who composed it.
 Possibly it was King Oliver (perhaps collaborating with Dave Nelson) or more probably it was Luis Russell.

-However, at about this time it acquired the 'Garbage Man' vocal chorus mentioned above and it caught on with vaudeville-type singers, such as Milton Brown and his Musical Brownies.
-By now, it was renamed 'Garbage Man Blues'.
+Certainly, about this time it had acquired the 'Garbage Man' vocal chorus and it caught on with vaudeville-type singers, such as Milton Brown and his Musical Brownies.
+By then, it was renamed 'Garbage Man Blues'.

 A further stage (in my opinion one we could have done without) involved a few singers thinking it funny to add scatological lyrics.